pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform---Galaksija.md

 The GTP file can be used directly on an emulator (i.e. MESS), or converted to WAV with the [Galaksija Tools](http://www.tablix.org/~avian/blog/articles/galaksija-tools/) by Tomaz Solc.

+# Library support

+## Console drivers

+The Galaksija library supports native output, ANSI (vt100) and generic (VT52) output drivers.

+## Galaksija Plus support

+The hires screen of the Plus model is supported by both the generic console and the graphics library.
+The following screen modes are available:

+* Mode 0: 32x16 text
+* Mode 1: 256x208 monochrome graphics

+Galaksija Plus support is enabled in the libraries by specifying the option `-subtype=galaxyp`

+## Compact graphics library

+For low memory compiles where the generic console isn't used, the original lores graphics library can be linked in using `-lgfxgaltext`

 # Emulator notes